Kalscheur Oak Savanna

 • Hunting: White Tailed Deer (gun season; permit and reservation required)

 This site had served as a pasture for many decades.
-In the early 1990s, volunteers with the Southwest Wisconsin Chapter of TPE, while surveying for remnants, discovered prairie vegetation here.
+In the early 1990s, volunteers with the Southwest Wisconsin Chapter of The Prairie Enthusiasts, while surveying for remnants, discovered prairie vegetation here.
 They approached owner James Kalscheur about the possible purchase of the parcel.
 In December 1994, with kindly assistance from the Natural Land Institute and the new WI State Stewardship Grant Program, we completed the purchase.
-Mr. Kalscheur then generously noted cash back to TPE for a land management endowment for the site.
+Mr. Kalscheur then generously noted cash back to The Prairie Enthusiasts for a land management endowment for the site.

-In January 1996, restoration began in earnest when Southwest Wisconsin Chapter member David Lowe felled around 150 trees and fellow prairie enthusiast Ron Nieman removed all of the downed trees with his tractor and skidder.
+In January 1996, restoration began in earnest when Southwest Wisconsin Chapter member David Lowe felled around 150 trees and fellow Prairie Enthusiast Ron Nieman removed all of the downed trees with his tractor and skidder.
 Trees removed included black cherry, slippery elm, basswood, walnut, paper birch and aspen.
-Some trees were processed at a saw mill and the remainder was processed into nearly 30 cords of firewood by TPE volunteers.
+Some trees were processed at a saw mill and the remainder was processed into nearly 30 cords of firewood by The Prairie Enthusiasts volunteers.
 Since then, many additional hours have been spent clearing small trees and shrubs.
 In the summer of 1996, 150 purple milkweed seedlings were planted on the site.
 In the fall, portions of the site experienced fire for the first time in many years.

 Removal of woody vegetation and exotic species will remain high priorities for years to come.
 A carefully planned fire regimen will also be applied.